 6 Steps That Will Make Populating Your New Site Easy

 It’s exciting when your new site is ready to populate, but it can also be daunting.
 Being prepared in advance will make the job manageable and less stressful.
-Here are 6 steps to make the
+Here are 6 steps to make the process more easy.

 The first step is to check the site structure you got from your Project Manager, and look at the different types of pages your site has.
 Depending on your business there’s likely to be a few different types of pages.